elvybean/yandiya-cbm-library/README.md

 #### Libraries

-[openpyxl](https://pypi.org/project/openpyxl/) - which can be installled via pip once in the same directory python
+[openpyxl](https://pypi.org/project/openpyxl/) - which can be installled via pip once in the python install directory

 ```
 pip install openpyxl